adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 If you happen to mis-type the Authorized redirect URI, Google will tell you that the URI is wrong.
 I inevitably swap http for https.
 When this happens, it is an easy fix, but you have to wait a few minutes before the authentication system updates itself.

+!!! warn
+    Google is turning off the ability to use "Server Flow" authentication with its service.
+If you wish to use Google authentication, you must use "Client Flow" and their SDK.

 ## Microsoft Account Configuration